The Bible in pop culture

 The word "rapture" does not appear in any English Bible.
 The pre-tribulation interpretation of 1 Thessalonians 4 was developed by John Nelson Darby in the 1830s and is not the historic majority Christian reading.

-Read the full entry → - Paraphrased Literature · 1862
+Read the full entry → - Thematic Literature · 1862

 Les Misérables — Bishop Myriel's "You no longer belong to evil"